 Participation

 Participation in large group SAG, SAG Subcommittee and SAG Working Group meetings is open to all interested parties, unless a topic presents a financial conflict of interest.
 Topics that may present a conflict of interest may be identified in advance by the SAG Facilitator.
-See Section X of this Process Guidance document for additional information on the SAG financial conflict of interest policy.
+See Section X of this Process Guidance document for additional information on the SAG “Financial Conflict of Interest Policy.”

 SAG participants include Illinois utilities administering energy efficiency programs (Ameren Illinois, ComEd, Nicor Gas, and Peoples Gas – North Shore Gas); stakeholders representing environmental advocacy, consumer advocacy, and ratepayer advocacy; Illinois Commerce Commission Staff; program implementation contractors; independent evaluators; the Illinois-TRM Administrator; community-based organizations; and other interested companies and organizations.